Last Updated on

 Coming from a crazy spring, with many cold days and storms, you’ll feel it’s your duty of honor to spend as much time on the beach as possible.
 On the first day you can discover Finikoudes (or Foinikoudes) Beach with its beautiful promenade, palm trees, fine sand, shallow waters and a generous offer of restaurants and bars.
 There are always some guys who sell fresh fruit, juices and coffee directly on the beach, so you don’t have to move to get some refreshments.
 If you see someone selling a local variety of peach, very small and much whiter than traditional peaches, buy some, because it is delicious.
 There are also some tiny, yellow-orange fruits which locals call “muscula.”
 I couldn’t find this fruit on Google, but here’s a photo of it.
 If you know how it’s called, please write a comment here, below.
 Anyway, at one euro a bag, these fruits are the perfect beach refreshments.

-The main things to do in Larnaca are to relax on the beach, to eat, to take nice, long walks, and to play with the million cats that roam around wherever you go.
+Other things to do in Larnaca include to relax on the beach, to eat, to take nice, long walks, and to play with the million cats that roam around wherever you go.
 Optionally, you can visit the mosque and the Agios Lazaros Byzantine Museum, as well as any of the many museums in the city.

 If you go to Larnaca Cyprus during the peak season, you can try your skills at diving and canoeing or relax with a sea yoga session.
 Well, if you can relax while doing the Downward Facing Dog on a plank in the middle of the sea.
 It seems that May is way too early, as the sea yoga center and the diving center appeared to be closed.
 Even Makenzy Beach, famous for its nightlife, appeared to be deserted during the day.
 The only living beings were some workers getting ready for the high season.
 Finikoudes Beach was much better, with its restaurants, bars and shops.